Locoduino/LightDimmer/README.md

 With version 1.1, a LightDimmerSoft soft PWM class has been added.
 The API described below stays the same.
 Instead of having 256 levels, there are only 32.
-Performances measured on an Arduino Uno shows a PWM frequency of 266 Hz for 12 LED driven simultaneously.
+Performances measured on an Arduino Uno show a PWM frequency of 266 Hz for 12 LED driven simultaneously.

 ```